Bloofer/Footprint/README.md

 ### Footprint

-Footprint is a visualized debugger for static analyzer such as [Sparrow](https://github.com/ropas/sparrow).
+Footprint is a visualized debugger for static analyzer [Sparrow](https://github.com/ropas/sparrow).

 Please read the instructions below to use.